hermanconnor/design-patterns-typescript/1-creational-patterns/builder/BUILDER.md

 - **Flexibility**: If you want the client to have more control over the construction process or if different configurations can vary significantly, not using a Director can provide that flexibility.

 In essence, it’s a design choice based on your specific needs.
 If you find that the Director adds unnecessary complexity for your use case, it’s perfectly fine to omit it.

+### Advantages

+- Provides a clear separation between the construction and representation of an object.
+- Supports complex construction logic and allows for easy modification of the construction process.
+- Promotes immutability of constructed objects by allowing them to be built in a step-by-step manner.

+### Disadvantages

+- Can lead to an increase in the number of classes, especially if many products are built.
+- The construction process can become complicated if too many steps are required.

+### Summary

+The Builder pattern is an effective solution for constructing complex objects step by step, promoting clarity and flexibility in the creation process.
+By separating the construction logic from the representation, it allows for easier management and maintenance of code.